PLATINUM2022

 HSI offers a unique continuum of housing options:

-Our Main Shelter provides 85 beds for multiple programs, including those for Families and Single Women, Single Men, and our Safe Haven Program (designed for homeless people with a mental health diagnosis, the only one of its kind in the state).
+Our Main Shelter provides 85 beds for multiple programs including Families, Single Women and Single Men.
 The shelter also includes a Warming Center for street homeless people during the winter months.

-Our Transitional Housing Program (THP) has ten furnished apartments that serve as an intermediate step for families whose adult members are working.
-Case Managers provide structured support and a variety of workshops designed to develop and strengthen skills in budgeting, parenting, and employment.
+Our Transitional Housing Program (THP) has ten furnished apartments that serve as an intermediate step for families whose adult members are working; case managers provide structured support.

-Our Promising Solutions campus is a unique shared housing model including nine houses that provide permanent housing for 32 homeless and at-risk single women.
+Our Women's Campus is a unique shared housing model; eight houses provide permanent housing for 32 homeless and at-risk single women.

 Population(s) Served